+'''

 move part mir P y

+'''

-9.62 movi
+9.64 movi

 This keyword is used to start or stop the recording of a movie.
 After "start" all frames will be stored in single gif files until the "stop" command is issued.
 Use the option "make" to assemble the movie from the individual files.
 The range consists of the nr of the first and last picture to be used.
 An existing movie will be copied in front of a range of frames if its name is given.
-With the option "delay," a time-delay (in seconds) between frames can be specified.
+With the option "delay" a time-delay (in seconds) between frames can be specified.
+With the option "loops" a certain nr of loops can be chosen before the animation stops.
+Without giving a certain nr the default is chosen which is infinite loops.
 With the option "clean," all single gif-files will be erased.

 Below is an example command sequence.
-Do not use this sequence in a file since the start and stop commands will be executed without delay (see option 'frames' for use in a command file):
+Do not use this sequence in a file since the start and stop commands will be executed without delay (see option 'frames' for use in a command file).
+Instead of using the default value of loops here one loop is defined:

 '''

 movi delay 0.01

+movi loops 1

 movi start

 (let the program run until all frames are recorded)

 movi stop

 movi make

 (or if a certain movie should be extended by the first 500 frames:)

 movi make 1 500 prolog.gif

 movi clean

 '''